wisq/airos-letsencrypt/README.md

 ## Compatibility

 Tested with two Ubiquiti Nanobeam 5AC Gen2 devices.
-Compatibility with other devcies is unknown.
+Compatibility with other devices is unknown.

 Developed and tested on Debian Linux (sid) using certbot 0.17.0.